Agesilaus II

-Despite the traditional secrecy fostered by the Spartiates, the reign of Agesilaus is particularly well-known thanks to the works of his friend Xenophon, who wrote a large history of Greece (the Hellenica) covering the years 411 to 362 BC, therefore extensively dealing with Agesilaus' rule.
+Despite the traditional secrecy fostered by the Spartiates, the reign of Agesilaus is particularly well-known thanks to the works of his friend Xenophon, who wrote a large history of Greece (the Hellenica) covering the years 411 to 362 BC, therefore extensively dealing with Agesilaus's rule.
 Xenophon furthermore composed a panegyric biography of his friend, perhaps to clean his memory from the criticisms voiced against him.
 Another historical tradition—much more hostile to Agesilaus than Xenophon's writings—has been preserved in the Hellenica Oxyrhynchia, and later continued by Diodorus of Sicily.
 Moreover, Plutarch wrote a biography of Agesilaus in his Parallel Lives, which contains many elements deliberately omitted by Xenophon.

 Early life

 Youth

-Agesilaus' father was King Archidamos II (r.
+Agesilaus's father was King Archidamos II (r.
 469–427), who belonged to the Eurypontid dynasty, one of the two royal families of Sparta.
 Archidamos already had a son from a first marriage with Lampito (his own step-aunt) named Agis.
 After the death of Lampito, Archidamos remarried in the early 440s with Eupolia, daughter of Melesippidas, whose name indicates an aristocratic status.
-The dates of Agesilaus' birth, death, and reign are disputed.
+The dates of Agesilaus's birth, death, and reign are disputed.
 The only secured information is that he was 84 at his death.
 The majority opinion is to date his birth to 445/4, but a minority of scholars move it a bit later, c.442.
 Most of the other dates of Agesilaus are similarly disputed, with the minority moving them about two years later than the majority.
 Agesilaus also had a sister named Kyniska (the first woman in ancient history to achieve an Olympic victory).
 The name Agesilaus was rare and harks back to Agesilaus I, one of the earliest kings of Sparta.

 Agesilaus was born lame, a fact that should have cost him his life, since in Sparta deformed babies were thrown into a chasm.
 As he was not heir-apparent, he might have received some leniency from the tribal elders who examined male infants, or perhaps the first effects of the demographic decline of Sparta were already felt at the time, and only the most severely impaired babies were killed.

-At the age of 7, Agesilaus had to go through the rigorous education system of Sparta, called the agoge.
+Starting at the age of 7, Agesilaus had to go through the rigorous education system of Sparta, called the agoge.
 Despite his disability, he brilliantly completed the training, which massively enhanced his prestige, especially after he became king.
 Indeed, as heirs-apparent were exempted of the agoge, few Spartan kings had gone through the same training as the citizens; another notable exception was Leonidas, the embodiment of the "hero-king".
 Between 433 and 428, Agesilaus also became the younger lover of Lysander, an aristocrat from the circle of Archidamos, whose family had some influence in Libya.